2021 Kenosha Little League Coronavirus Operational Plan Guidelines

-The umpire will be positioned six feet behind the pitcher & be responsible for the game balls.
+- The umpire will be positioned six feet behind the pitcher and/or six feet behind the catcher.

 encouraged to be done virtually or over the phone rather than congregating in or around the park.

-Fans must follow social distancing, unless you are a family
+- Fans must follow social distancing (six feet apart), unless you are a family.

 concession stand, unless they are going to use the restroom.
 This area will be roped off and the